jsturgill/shadow-root-get-selection-polyfill/README.md

 # ShadowRoot.getSelection Polyfill

-Provides missing shadowRoot.getSelection implementation.
+Provides missing shadowRoot.getSelection implementation in browsers that need it.

-Sparked by an attempt to solve an issue with [prosemirror in Shadow Dom](https://github.com/ProseMirror/prosemirror/issues/476).

-The fix is inspired by changes made to support Shadow DOM in [quilljs](https://github.com/arsnebula/quill/commit/a6489a626f0e5d186ea9114d64efd0a3e1c44186#diff-ae237139107d046c67dc8622d25bace9).
+The fix was sparked by an attempt to solve an issue with [prosemirror in Shadow Dom](https://github.com/ProseMirror/prosemirror/issues/476) and was inspired by [changes made to support Shadow DOM in quilljs](https://github.com/arsnebula/quill/commit/a6489a626f0e5d186ea9114d64efd0a3e1c44186#diff-ae237139107d046c67dc8622d25bace9).

 Current browsers that do not provide a `shadowRoot.getSelection` implementation (Firefox!
 Safari!) return an appropriate value from `document.getSelection`.